-Applications for the 2020 UWS Nepal Teaching Fellowship are now open.
-To apply http://uwsnepal.org/teaching-fellowship/apply-now
+Applications for the next batch of UWS Nepal Teaching Fellowship will open soon.

-The UWS Nepal Teaching Fellowship offers you the chance to make a real difference in Nepal's education system by tackling one of the most pressing issues - educational inequity.
-Through this experience, you will develop skills and meaningful relationships with students, parents and community leaders, as well as leadership skills.
+The UWS Nepal Teaching Fellowship offers you the opportunity to make a real difference in Nepal's education system by tackling one of the most pressing issues - educational inequity.
+Through this experience, you will develop leadership skills and establish meaningful relationships with students, parents, and community leaders.

-We are looking for potential Fellows who have high academic proficiency, demonstrated leadership and motivational skills, strong organizational and interpersonal skills, and passion to make a positive change in the community.
+We are looking for potential Fellows who have high academic proficiency, demonstrated Leadership, are motivated, are equipped with strong organizational & interpersonal skills, and have a passion for making a positive change in the community.
 Fresh graduates with a minimum Bachelor's degree at the time of joining the Fellowship are invited to apply.
 Please see the eligibility criteria.

-UWS Nepal Fellows commit one year, full-time, of providing poor and marginalised children with the opportunities that can put them on a different life path.
-The Fellowship journey is one of teaching and learning, of working for children while developing personal, professional and social skills.
+UWS Nepal Fellows commit two year, full-time, to providing poor and marginalized children with opportunities to put them on a different life path.
+The Fellowship program is one of teaching and learning journeys where Fellows will be working for children while developing personal, professional and social skills.
 Our Fellows are on a mission to end educational inequality for poor and marginalized children.

-UWS Nepal Teaching Fellowship is a full-time program and Fellows will be paid a stipend of NRs.
-2,10,000 during the one years of Fellowship.
-The Fellows will receive additional housing support upto NRs.
-48,000 during the one year period.
+UWS Nepal Teaching Fellowship is a full-time program, and Fellows will be paid a gross paid stipend of NRs.
+2,34,000 during the one year of Fellowship.
+Fellows will be provided accommodation facilities.
 In addition, Fellows will receive two-way travel expenses thrice a year, medical and accidental benefits.

 Fellows will be working with UWS Nepal partnered government and community schools in Sankhuwasabha and Gulmi districts.